 While each cat has its unique personality, some traits are common in Savannah cats.
 They are intelligent, active, and playful.
 They can also be very vocal, with a chirp-like meow.
 Many savannahs enjoy the water and will even play in the shower with their owners!

-Savannah Cats are intelligent, active, and playful.
+It is thought that F2 Savannah Cats are the best combination to get an intelligent, active, and playful companion.
 They are also known for being good hunters.
 They have a high prey drive and will chase anything that moves.
 They are good jumpers and climbers, and can even be trained to walk on a leash.
 They bonded well with their owners and loved to play.

 However, Savannah Cats can also be very independent.
 They are not always fond of being handled, and may not like being picked up or cuddled.
 It is important to socialize them from a young age so that they grow up to be well-rounded cats.